-The Bachelor of International Logistics Management seeks to:
+The Bachelor of International Logistics Management programme aims to;

-- Develop students’ ability to think critically and analyse opportunities arising from the adaptation and development of various transport modes and how to plan global supply chains and manage transport networks effectively.
+- Develop students’ ability to think critically and analyse opportunities arising from the adaptation and development of various transport modes; how to plan global supply chains and manage transport networks effectively; and